luiseduardogfranca/mlabs-test/README.md

 ### CI/CD

-This project use Travis to Continuos Integration and Heroku to deploy.
-After tests passed by Travis, the main branch is pushed and deployed in Heroku plataform.
+This project use Heroku to Continuos Delivery.
+After the main branch is pushed and deployed in Heroku plataform.

 Note: The free dynos enter the sleep mode after time, so there may be a small dalay at the start of the application.